 - technical measures (certifications, tests, regulations),

-- organizational measures (education, insurance)
+- organisational measures (education, insurance).

 Objectives of labor protection